rustybird/qubes-app-split-browser/README.md

 2. Copy `vm/` into your persistent VM or its TemplateVM (e.g. fedora-XX) and run `sudo make install-persist`.
 Then install the `dmenu pwgen oathtool` packages in the TemplateVM.

-3. Copy `vm/` into your persistent VM's "template for DisposableVMs" (e.g. whonix-ws-XX-dvm) or the latter's TemplateVM (e.g. whonix-ws-XX) and run `sudo make install-disp`.
+3. Copy `vm/` into your persistent VM's default DisposableVM Template (e.g. whonix-ws-XX-dvm) or the latter's TemplateVM (e.g. whonix-ws-XX) and run `sudo make install-disp`.
 Then install the `xdotool` package in the TemplateVM, and ensure that an extracted Tor Browser will be available in `~/.tb/tor-browser/` (e.g. by running the Tor Browser Downloader `update-torbrowser` in whonix-ws-XX).

 4. You can enable the Split Browser application launcher shortcuts for your persistent VM as usual through the Applications tab in Qube Settings, or alternatively run `split-browser` in a terminal (with `-h` to see the help message).